frozenwizard/GunplaLED/README.md

 This project is in early alpha.
 It is considered to be functional and fulfills the minimum requirements of hosting a webserver that can control individual LEDs.
 However, there is still much to be done in terms of adding support for more gunpla models, expanding lightshows, bug fixes, etc.  Therefore, until this project hits beta, there is no backwards support as areas of the codebase are rapidly changing and improving.
 Thus, when upgrading, it is recommended to start from the initial setup.

 # Installation
 At this time installation requires setting up a local Python development environment as some of the tooling requires it.
-The recommended OS's are Linux and MacOS.
+The recommended OS's are GNU/Linux(Ubuntu) and macOS.
 Windows is not currently supported but is on the roadmap as it has a more complicated way of talking to the Raspberry Pi.
-See [asdf](docs/installation.md) for a full walkthrough of how to
+See the [installation instructions](docs/installation.md) for a full walkthrough of how to install
 ## Requirements
 * cli: make, python, pip, pyenv (optional)

 # Developer Setup
-The developer setup to add and contribute to the project mainly consists of setting up an IDE environment.
-Please follow the process in [asdf](docs/installation.md) before continuing.
+The [developer setup](docs/developer_setup.md) to add and contribute to the project mainly consists of setting up an IDE environment in addition to setting up the tooling in [installation](docs/installation.md).
-The recommended IDE is [Pycharm Community](https://www.jetbrains.com/pycharm).
-You will need to install the [micropython plugin](https://plugins.jetbrains.com/plugin/9777-micropython).

 # Contributing
 Contributions are very much welcome.
-For bugs and/or feature requests file a [issue]().
-If you'd like to contribute to a specific area such as HTML, additonal kit support, etc submit an issue as well.
+For bugs and/or feature requests file a [issue](https://github.com/frozenwizard/GunplaLED/issues).
+If you'd like to contribute to a specific area such as HTML, additional kit support, etc submit a [PR](https://github.com/frozenwizard/GunplaLED/pulls) as well.

 # Roadmap
 * Better documentation for installation of each LED's on each kit